 Grant Mech has appeared in numerous operatic productions, including Alcina (Melisso) with Cantanti Project, La Clemenza di Tito (Publio) and Le Nozze di Figaro (Bartolo) with dell’Arte Opera Ensemble, the titles role in Don Giovanni and Gianni Schicchi with Delaware Valley Opera, Turandot (Mandarin) with New Rochelle Opera, La Serva Padrona (Uberto) and The Pirates of Penzance (Police Sergeant) with Boheme Opera NJ, and La Cambiale di matrimonio (Tobias Mill) with Garden State Opera.
 He has appeared in concerts and recitals, singing works such as Brahms’ Requiem, Mendelssohn’s Elijah, and Schubert’s Schwanengesang.

 Boarding students: $2500 per 2-week session

 Instrumental and Vocal Auditions

-- Please submit a video no more than five minutes that includes samples of technical and expressive ability in a variety of musical genres.
+- Please submit a video no more than five minutes that includes excerpts of two movements, works, or etudes in contrasting styles, either accompanied or unaccompanied.

 - In addition to an audition, instrumental and vocal applicants must also submit a completed online application.